 Food and wine pairings

-Pairs well with game birds, braised beef, kidneys, cheese...
+It pairs perfectly with game birds, braised beef, kidneys, cheeses...

 Guide Hachette des vins